 The list of SLPP PDUs parameter is to indicate a list of SLPP messages and the associated UE's application layer ID for each SLPP message.

-The list of SLPP PDUs information element is a type 6 information element with the minimum length of x1 octets and the maximum length of x2 length.
+The list of SLPP PDUs information element is a type 6 information element with the minimum length of 9 octets and the maximum length of 65538 octets.

 The list of SLPP PDUs information element is coded as shown in figure 11.4.8.1 and table 11.4.8.1.